JulioPradera/wmdd_4820/week5/notes.md

-there and what do they mean by 'File I/O'? the fs module can do a lot more than reading and writing to files, have a look at the official docs linked below to see what it can do. for today we are just going to use it to read and write files. stored locally (on the same computer our script is being run on) I am also going to gloss over terms like asynchronous and callback function for now.
+there and what do they mean by 'File I/O'? the fs module can do a lot more than reading and writing to files, have a look at the official docs linked below to see what it can do. for today we are just going to use it to read and write files stored locally (on the same computer our script is being run on). also just for now, I am going to gloss over terms like asynchronous and callback function.
 Although I encourage you to spend sometime with google and do a little reading on both of those.
 They are both important parts of building web apps with NodeJS, but as this is an intro course I feel like they take us down the rabbit hole to more advanced topics.
 So today we are going to look at using the synchronous method of reading and writing files, and synchronous just means one